 Students should settle their timetables early in the school year.
-For 2022, September 30 is the last day for students to request a course change.
-After September 30, course change requests will only be considered in extenuating circumstances.
+For semester one, September 22 is the last day for students to request a course change and February 15 is the last day for semester two course changes.

 Withdrawal from Courses during the School Year